bkamapantula/Managers-Alphabet/README.md

 ## Unchain

 Meetings have real cost.
 To quote the book [It doesn't have to be crazy at work](https://www.goodreads.com/book/show/38900866-it-doesn-t-have-to-be-crazy-at-work) -- "a 1 hour meeting with 4 people isn't 1 hr, it's worth 4 hrs".
-[Read through](https://learn.gramener.com/meetings/) and make the most of your time.

 Unchain your time from different meetings, initiatives when necessary.
 Contribute where you're *absolutely* needed (where the initiative or the meeting will fail without you).
 Others will understand.